 Here are the necessary steps to grow sweet potatoes (Botanical Name: Ipomoea batatas) in containers:

-Step One: Select a variety of sweet potato that is ideal for growing in containers.
+Select a variety of sweet potato that is ideal for growing in containers.
 Many gardeners reference ‘Portio Rico’ (also referred to as ‘Bush’ or ‘Vineless’) as an ideal variety for smaller gardens or containers.
 Sweet potatoes are known for their sprawling habit, but this cultivar has short and compact vines.

 ‘Vardaman’ — named after a famous sweet potato town in Mississippi — is another variety known for its bush habit and reined-in vines.